striblab/mn-elections-api/spec/CONTEST.md

   // Whether or not this contest is in 11 county metro or not.
   metro: false,

+  // Whether or not contest is in the Twin Cities (entirely)
+  twinCities: false,

   // Array of arbitrary groups.
 These should be the display version of the
   // group name
   groups: ['Group 1'],